ncr6/proxitok-url-redirect-bot/README.md

-# proxitok-url-redirect-bot
+# ProxiTok URL Redirect Bot
-A Telegram bot for converting TikTok URLs into ProxiTok ones
+A Telegram bot for converting TikTok URLs into ProxiTok ones.
+Powered by Telegraf.js